jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

 as a librarian would be expected to.
 It keeps track of lots of information that is on file, and answers questions about it.
 It also creates summary files, does backups and checks that all the other systems are working OK.
-Most of the information that the **librarian** keeps track of is the data sent by **imagenodes** to **imagehubs**, including images, sensor readings and event messages There are also some included programs to monitor **imagenode** heatlh.
+Most of the information that the **librarian** keeps track of is the data that is sent by **imagenodes** to **imagehubs**, including images, sensor readings and event messages There are also some programs to monitor **imagenode** health.

 .. contents::